 Students can prepare for the test by attending traditional classes or by taking online courses.
 So, how do you get your GED?
 By getting well prepared!
 You can find many locations where GED instruction is offered, often at no cost at all.
 Also, your local bookstore and library will be able to provide lots

-Help is also offered at many schools, community learning centers, and colleges that provide preparatory classes and if you’re on Twitter, you may also find assistance at some other site, and please keep in mind that preparation is key to be successful at GED testing and earning your diploma.
+Help is also offered at many schools, community learning centers, and colleges that provide preparatory classes, and if you’re on Twitter, you may also find assistance at some other site, and please keep in mind that preparation is key to being successful at GED testing and earning your diploma.
 This answers your question: How do I get a GED diploma?